MS Salamis Filoxenia

-MS Salamis Filoxenia was a cruise ship formerly owned by the Cyprus-based Salamis Cruises at end, but sold, because company closed business.
+MS Salamis Filoxenia was a cruise ship formerly owned by the Cyprus-based Salamis Cruises, but sold, as the company closed business.
 She was built in 1975 by Wärtsilä Turku Shipyard as the Belorussiya class-cruiseferry Gruziya for the Black Sea Shipping Company, Soviet Union.
 She was rebuilt into a cruise ship during the 1980s.
 In 1995, she was renamed Odessa Sky and in 1999 briefly Club 1 before renamed Van Gogh later in 1999.
 In 2009, she was acquired by her current owner and renamed Salamis Filoxenia.
-The ship has since been renamed to Titan and sold to ship-breakers in Gadani, Pakistan where she will be scrapped.
+The ship was later renamed as Titan and sold to ship-breakers in Gadani, Pakistan where she was scrapped in 2022.

 Concept and construction

 The Gruziya was one of five cruiseferries built between 1975 and 1976 for the Black Sea Shipping Company for intra-Soviet Union service on the Black Sea.
 The ships were built to the same standards of technology and passenger accommodation as cruiseferries built outside the Eastern Bloc at the time.
 As built she was able to accommodate 1009 passengers (504 with cabin berths) and 256 cars.
 In practice her passenger capacity was excessive in comparison with her car capacity, but her relatively high standard of accommodation made her popular as a cruise ship, and during the 1980s she was rebuilt as a cruise ship.
 The precise year of her rebuilding is unknown, with different sources stating either 1984 or 1988 as the year of the refit.

 In 1999, the ship was rebuilt at Bremerhaven, Germany, before entering service for Club Cruise.